ikiru/amplifyed-pulse-ui/ROADMAP.md

 Live session UX contracts are complete and locked.

 ---
+## Phase 8.5 — Human-in-the-Loop Testing System Design (DEFERRED)

+**Goal:**
+Design a non-production testing mechanism that simulates live session conditions in order to evaluate how trainers perceive, interpret, and act on real-time room signals under cognitive load.

+**Scope:**
+- Design of the testing environment only (no execution)
+- Focus on human comprehension, situational awareness, and misread risk
+- Stress-testing trainer perception, not signal accuracy

+**Constraints:**
+- No impact on production UX or pipelines
+- No interpretation or recommendation logic
+- No persistence, replay, or organizational reporting

+**Status:**
+Design explicitly deferred until Phase 8 UX semantics are stable and exercised.

 ## Phase 9 — Replay, Persistence & Memory Limits (DESIGN COMPLETE)